derrickreimer/hittail-wordpress/readme.txt

 HitTail uses a small snippet of code installed on your website to track all your incoming search traffic.
 This plugin automatically installs the code for you.
-We then run your keywords through our algorithm to whether you can easily benefit from targeting them on your site.
+We then analyze all your traffic to find the most promising keyword suggestions for your site.

-If you target the [keyword suggestions](http://www.hittail.com/faq/write.html?utm_source=wordpress&utm_medium=plugin&utm_campaign=desc) provided by HitTail in just on article or blog post, you are almost **guaranteed** to rank on the first page for those keywords.
+If you target the [keyword suggestions](http://www.hittail.com/faq/write.html) provided by HitTail in just one article or blog post, you are almost **guaranteed** to rank on the first page for those keywords.
 As you continue adding content and increasing your keyword diversity, the size and rankings of your site effectively _snowball_.
 That is the power of